 Many of us have experienced that moment.
 Perhaps we’re driving in traffic or working out at the gym when we feel a twinge in our chest, or an aggressive pulse.
 Or maybe we just don’t feel right.
-We might pause at these moments and wonder if our hearts are okay.
-Truth is, both men and women may notice subtle heart symptoms months before an actual heart attack occurs.
-And that reality can leave us wondering when it’s time to hightail it the doctor – and when it’s time to relax.
+We might pause at these moments and wonder if it’s time to hightail it the doctor or if this is normal.

 What do these early symptoms typically look like?

-The majority of patients, including women, experience somewhat typical symptoms, such as radiating chest pain, heaviness or discomfort, heart palpitations, cold sweats and shortness of breath.
-However, women are more likely than men to experience atypical symptoms as well, which may include fatigue, a general sense of unease, vague discomfort, back or abdominal pain and declining stamina.
+Dr. Xu says the majority of patients experience somewhat typical symptoms, such as radiating chest pain, heaviness or discomfort, heart palpitations, cold sweats and shortness of breath.
+Others -- women more so than men -- will experience some atypical symptoms as well, which may include fatigue, a general sense of unease, vague discomfort, back or abdominal pain and declining stamina.
 Both types of symptoms can be experienced months before an actual heart attack occurs.

 Is there anything that distinguishes these symptoms?
-How can women know when the subtle, atypical symptoms could be heart disease?
+How do you know when those subtle, atypical symptoms are concerning?

-These predromal symptoms don’t really sound like the “Hollywood heart attack” experience.
+Early symptoms don’t really sound like the “Hollywood heart attack” experience.
+Is that typical?

-There are two main ways that people present with heart attacks:
+There are two main ways that people present with heart attacks, Dr. Xu says:

 Our doctors have developed a free health risk assessment tool to help you identify your risks for heart disease, cancer and more.
 Take the assessment now and get immediate results.